AdobeDocs/analytics-platform.en/help/use-cases/data-export/overview.md

   * new data is collected or
   * stitching adds events to a person's history.

 The report-time processing impacts the export of data from Customer Journey Analytics.
-Exports that include persisted values, will not match Customer Journey Analytics reports and values will drift away over time.
+Exports that include persisted values do not match Customer Journey Analytics reports and values diverge over time.

 For metric consistency, use of the new features in Customer Journey Analytics is preferred.
 In general, Experience Platform and Customer Journey Analytics data export functionality exceeds the data feed functionality of Adobe Analytics.
-Experience Platform and Customer Journey Analytics do provide:
+Experience Platform and Customer Journey Analytics provide:

 * new data sources and processing subject to data export